doocs/leetcode/solution/0300-0399/0381.Insert Delete GetRandom O(1) - Duplicates allowed/README_EN.md

 ## Description

 <p><code>RandomizedCollection</code> is a data structure that contains a collection of numbers, possibly duplicates (i.e., a multiset).
-It should support inserting and removing specific elements and also removing a random element.</p>
+It should support inserting and removing specific elements and also reporting a random element.</p>

 <p>Implement the <code>RandomizedCollection</code> class:</p>